 I have been using the Walk!
-Messianic Jewish Devotional Commentaries since the beginning of my pursuit of the Messianic Torah-obedient lifestyle.
+Messianic Jewish Devotional Commentaries since very near the beginning of my pursuit of the Messianic Torah-obedient lifestyle.
 They are still my favorite go-to resource for an overview and structural outline of the weekly Torah and Haftarah readings and an associated, relevant B’rit Chadashah (New Testament) reading.

 Walk!
 Messianic Jewish Devotional Commentaries are published by Messianic Jewish Publishers, publishers of The Complete Jewish BIble.
 The author, Jeffrey Enoch Feinberg, Ph.D., is listed as the spiritual leader of Congregation Etz Chayim in Buffalo Grove, Illinois, a suburb of Chicago.